INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 3. Update the device-tree:

 Replace the file `<project folder>/project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi` with the one [provided here](/firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi).
-Ensure that for the Cora-Z7-07S board in the replaced file the second CPU is removed and for the Cora-Z7-10 board the CPU is present (see comments in file and [Change FPGA board version below](/firmware-source#Change-FPGA-board-version)).
+Ensure that in the replaced file the second CPU is removed (present) for the Cora-Z7-07S (Cora-Z7-10) board (see comments in system-user.dtsi and [Change FPGA board version below](/firmware-source#Change-FPGA-board-version)).
 After this step `petalinux-config -c u-boot` should execute without error.

 4. Create device driver and applications:

-Now you can proceed to create the device driver and the three applications - see [sections 1-3. in Modifying the project](/firmware-source#Modifying-the-project) below.
-Check that with `petalinux-config -c rootfs` the applications are enabled.
+Now you can proceed to create the device driver (`dio24`) and the three applications (`fpga-server`, `fpga-test` and `fpga-init`) - see [sections 1-3. in Modifying the project](/firmware-source#Modifying-the-project) below.
+After this, check that with `petalinux-config -c rootfs` the applications are enabled.

 Now you have the new project ready for [Compiling the Petalinux project](/firmware-source#Compiling-the-Petalinux-project).